 If you’d like to find out more about HubSpot and whether it would be a good platform for growing your business, then feel free to get in touch.

 This really depends upon your internal resources, budget and commitment to growing as well as your expectations.

-If you are looking for an agency just to action your instructions, you’re better off hiring either a freelancer or employing someone.
+If you are looking for a SaaS marketing agency just to action your instructions, you’re better off hiring either a freelancer or employing someone.

 A reputable agency will add the most value by working with you to create a marketing strategy that’s going to move you towards your goals.
 They should then become an extension of your team to assist the implementation.
 They will take into account the resources that you already have and fill any gaps in time, skill and knowledge.

 A big advantage of working with an agency, is that they should have a wide skill set that you couldn’t expect one or two employees to have.
 An agency that is going to help you grow will have expertise and experience in many different disciplines.